ryanp543/portfolio/_pages/hex.md

 ## Design and Finite Element Analysis

 The size of a twin bed, HEX’s former hexapod design suffered from serious flaws that caused screws to shear at the joints.
 I redesigned the entire leg to increase its structural stability by removing the need for screws.
 Using the FEA software built into Solidworks, I calculated the expected torque at each individual part with a safety factor of 3.
 The maximum torque and forces to be experienced by the leg was assumed to occur when the hexapod is about to lift its body off the ground.
 Once defining the material as 7075 aluminum, I meshed the model and ran the simulation, finding that the part would not fail and then backing up my findings with my hand calculations.

+{% include gallery caption="The robot design and leg close-ups" %}

 ## Computer Numerical Control Operations